 I first started selling my surplus autographs on eBay back in 1997, when I was still just a collector with a full time job.
 In those days, I had few competitors, and zero concern about competitors selling fakes.
 But only a year or two later, the autograph market and just about every market on eBay had blown up.
 It was so lucrative selling autographs on eBay that it attracted forgers by the hundreds and eventually thousands.

-After years of seeing fake GAI autographs proliferate on eBay, I finally decided to make a big stink about this scandal in 2007 on eBay discussion boards and elsewhere.
+It's pretty clear that someone at that company was knowingly authenticating fake autographs, in cooperation with unscrupulous eBay autograph dealers.
+Fake GAI autographs of Peyton Manning, Phil Mickelson, LaDainian Tomlinson and David Wright -- just to name four -- were everywhere on eBay.
+In 2007 I finally decided to make a big stink about this scandal on eBay discussion boards and elsewhere.
 Guess what, I got blasted and flamed by numerous collectors and dealers, who basically said, "How dare you criticize such an upstanding company" and then proceeded to hurl unfounded accusations at my business, credentials and personal integrity.
-Of course, four years later, after the crash and burn of GAI (since replaced by Global Authentics under "new" ownership), I feel fully vindicated.
+Of course, in 2011, after the crash and burn of GAI (since replaced by Global Authentics under "new" ownership), I feel fully vindicated.
 Yes, I told you so.
 If you didn't listen, too bad.